-Camp Connect ASD offers children and teens diagnosed with high functioning autism spectrum disorder (ASD), ages 9-17, seven days and six nights of summer fun and social connections.
+Camp Connect ASD offers children and teens diagnosed with high functioning autism spectrum disorder (ASD), ages 9-18, six days and five nights of summer fun and social connections.
 Children experience all the fun and adventure of a sleep-away camp with medical staff close at hand.

 The Department of Neurology of Children’s National Health System provides the medical management of Camp Connect.
-Dr. Bennett Lavenstein (Movement Disorders Program Director at Children’s National and professor of Neurology and Pediatrics at George Washington University School of Medicine & Health Science) and Dr. Marc DiFazio (clinical child neurologist and Medical Director of Children’s Montgomery County Regional Outpatient Center) head the medical team for the week of camp, remaining on site 24/7.
-Additional medical staff includes nurses, social workers, physical therapists and psychologists.
+Dr. Tammy Tsuchida, Child Neurophysiologist, is joined by a staff of nurses, social workers, physical therapists, and psychologists to provide medical coverage throughout the week of camp.
 Experienced teachers volunteer their time and expertise to work with the ASD population and help train the counselors to deal with the issues associated with ASD.
 Several counselors and volunteers who live with the condition share their experience and wisdom with the campers each summer.

-The cost of Camp Connect ASD 2015 is $1000.
-Need based scholarships are available and payment plans can be arranged.
+The cost of Camp Connect ASD 2017 is $900.
+Need based scholarships are available and monthly payment plans can be arranged.
 Please contact Brainy Camps at firstname.lastname@example.org for more information.

 Camp Connect ASD 2016 received support from the following: